 Those calling themselves antifascist do not trust “normal” politics to solve these problems because, rightly or wrongly, they see politics as serving the unjust economic system, and they see traditional organizations (e.g., The ACLU, etc.) as too slow and impotent, or unable to handle a true crisis; therefore, they take things into their own hands using improvised tactics.
 In this sense, the movement may be classified as anarchic.

 Anarchy is based on a rejection of normal politics (compare Kuhn’s “normal science“).
 It rejects the political system, seeing all political decision-making processes as inherently corrupt or just useless.
 For this movement, the ends justify the means.
 Thus, they are willing to break laws, as in rioting and physically assaulting their enemies.
 In this sense, they might be operating with the justice/law distinction.
 They break laws because they believe in a higher justice.

 The key point, though, is that the Antifa movement is actually doing the white supremacists a favor by giving them a concrete enemy.
 Antifa serves as an irritant in the environment of the white supremacist movement, thus allowing this social system to continue its autopoiesis.
-It might be better to simply ignore the white nationalists as you would an insane person shouting on a street corner about the End Times.
-When you do things like spontaneously tearing down Confederate statues rather going through the political process of having them removed, you just give the white supremacists something to fight against.
+It might be better to simply ignore the white nationalists as you would an insane person shouting about the End Times.
+When you do things like spontaneously tearing down Confederate statues rather going through the political process of having them removed, you just give the white supremacists something else to fight against.
 They have a new communication to respond to, and the white nationalists’ system-autopoiesis continues.
 All of this implies that the alt right and Antifa are co-evolving protest movements.

 From another perspective, if we look at white supremacy, capitalism, and whatever Antifa opposes as addictions, we can argue that confrontational tactics will never work.
 As Costanza et al. (“Overcoming societal addictions: What can we learn from individual therapies?”
 2017) show, taking a moral approach and shaming someone into changing their self-destructive behavior typically has the opposite effect–the addict resists, denies, and digs in.